Discover what to do in Bergamo like a local and experience the magic of a surprising double city.

 Caprotti Park is a hidden romantic gem.
 A secret place?
 Certainly not: you'll find it by crossing the entrance at number 109 Via Tasso.
 Inside, lots of greenery, centuries-old trees, artificial caves, a beautiful pond and a charming neo-Renaissance temple.

 Carry on until the Piazzetta del Delfino, with its iconic fountain and the half-timbered house at the junction with Via San Tommaso, an ancient dwelling with unique architectural features.
-The square bewitched Russian stage designer Léon Bakst, who used it as the backdrop for one of legendary Djagilev's ballets.
+The square bewitched Russian stage designer Léon Bakst, who used it as the backdrop for one of legendary Sergej Diaghilev's ballets.

 In the 16th century, the Republic of Venice built a mighty city wall to protect the hilly side of Bergamo.

-Over 6 kilometres (including dungeons, cannonry, gun ports and military passages) that are part of the Unesco serial site that brings together the Venetian works of defence scattered across Italy, Croatia and Montenegro.
+Dungeons, cannonry, gun ports and military passages extend over 6 kilometres and are now a part of the Unesco serial site including the Venetian works of defence scattered across Italy, Croatia and Montenegro.

-The mammoth structure required the demolition of about 250 buildings among dwellings, shops and places of worship.
+This mammoth structure required the demolition of about 250 buildings among dwellings, shops and places of worship to see the light.

-Walking along the ancient Mura Veneziane is a sweet pampering that locals and tourists alike indulge in at any time of day.
+Walking along the ancient Mura Veneziane is a sweet habit that locals indulge in at any time of day.
 Nevertheless, it is at sunset that this route becomes particularly scenic.
-The view is gorgeous and offers surprises if you try to look through one of the telescopes along the way: on a clear day, you can even see Milan's skyline.
+The view is gorgeous and offers surprises if you try to look through one of the telescopes along the way: on a clear day, you can even see the city of Milan.

 In the house where the great composer was born, the spirit of an era comes alive, and the love of art and music is rediscovered.
 The building in Via Borgo Canale, where Gaetano Donizetti was born in 1797, has been a national monument since 1926.
 The museum housed in the five-storey building dating back to the 14th century is just one of the many places in the city where the name of the illustrious Bergamasco resonates.